kuzeko/Twitter-Importer/README.md

     db_password = th3p4$$w0rd

-The secon section instead contains the path to the configuration directory, relative to the root of the project.
+The second section instead contains the path to the configuration directory, relative to the root of the project.
 The name of the file where the OAuth credentials are stored.
 The username of the twitter account under which the application is running.
-The Twitter username to which the application will send a Direct Message once the number of tweets declared into `warn_rate` tweets have been downloaded.
+The Twitter username to which the application will send a Direct Message once the number of tweets declared into `warn_rate` have been downloaded.
-You want this to notify you that the application is still running and to be updated on its actual performances.
+You want this to notify you that the application is still running and to stay updated about its actual performances.
 Consumer secret and Consumer keys are required for the OAuth authentication.
 `write_rate` specifies the number of tweets to download before writing them to the database.
-`max_caching_entries` refers to the number of hashtags IDs to keep in memory, it is needed to limit the number of query to the database when we need to store for each tweet the IDs of the hashtags mentioned in it.
+`max_caching_entries` refers to the number of hashtags IDs to keep in memory, it is needed to limit the number of queries to the database when we need to store for each tweet the IDs of the hashtags mentioned in it.

 	[Twitter_Config]
 	dir = ./config